SoyaChunkz/JAVA/README.md

-# Data Structures and Algorithms (DSA) Repository

-## Welcome to my Data Structures and Algorithms (DSA) repository!
+# Welcome to my Java repository!
-### This repository contains a collection of solutions and implementations of various JAVA concepts, data structures and algorithms that I have practiced and developed.The repository is organized into multiple sections covering fundamental and advanced topics in DSA.
+## This repository contains a collection of Java-based implementations and solutions covering core concepts, data structures, algorithms, and some advanced topics.

 ## Topics Covered